 visit on linkedin

-The idea to develop an application for exoplanets, I got during an assignment in a cosmology course.
+I got the idea to develop an application for exoplanets during an assignment in a cosmology course.
 The assignment was to investigate if there were any open data API containing information about exoplanets.
 Later I developed one of my own using the PHL's Exoplanets Catalog.
 The first API was built with PHP using the Laravel framework and the first Android application was released in June 2013.

-Later the project was forgotten until the beginning of 2018 when I decided to port the old app to React native and the api to .Net Core.
+Later the project was forgotten until the beginning of 2018 when I decided to port the old app to React native and .Net Core.
 Because I use these techniques in my work as a software developer.

 I will continue the project in my spare time, and I will develop some new really awesome features.
 In the future, the app will also support more platforms.
 Meanwhile, I will update this website with articles about cosmology and astronomy focusing on exoplanets.